MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/adx-iot-analytics.md

     - GetDevicesbyOfficeFloor: query ADT by Office and Floor to get all Devices on that floor

 ### ADX IoT MicroHack
-This deploys the components needed for your IoT Analytics and lets you experience setting up the Azure Data Explorer Cluster and configuring the data ingestion.
+Deploys the components needed for your IoT Analytics and lets you experience setting up the Azure Data Explorer Cluster and configuring the data ingestion.

 - IoT Central Logistics Template
   - 1000 logistic devices being created and simulated